Aventus Utility Token Hits 24 Hour Volume of $180,305.00 (AVT)

-Aventus Utility Token (CURRENCY:AVT) traded up 5.7% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on December 27th.
-One Aventus Utility Token coin can now be bought for $0.48 or 0.00000974 BTC on popular cryptocurrency exchanges.
-Over the last week, Aventus Utility Token has traded up 0.3% against the U.S. dollar.
-Aventus Utility Token has a total market cap of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last 24 hours.
+Aventus Utility Token (CURRENCY:AVT) traded 5.7% higher against the U.S. dollar during the 24-hour period ending at 19:00 PM Eastern on January 2nd.
+One Aventus Utility Token coin can currently be purchased for approximately $0.48 or 0.00000974 BTC on popular cryptocurrency exchanges.
+Aventus Utility Token has a market capitalization of $2.91 million and $180,305.00 worth of Aventus Utility Token was traded on exchanges in the last day.
+During the last week, Aventus Utility Token has traded up 0.3% against the U.S. dollar.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.